IgnAMS/IgnAMS/README.md

 ### Hi there 👋
+I'm a student and I like to eat pizza, I'm studying Engineering at Pontificia Universidad Católica de Chile.

+I code in C++ and in python.

 <!--
 **IgnAMS/IgnAMS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.